 The lens of the eye casts an upside down imagine onto our retina and then our brains take these two upside down images at slightly different perspectives (one per eye) and creates a single right-side up image.

-With that said, you probably won’t be surprised to hear that processing visual information takes a lot of our brains’ processing power.
+With that all in mind, you probably won’t be surprised to hear that processing visual information takes a lot of our brains’ processing power.

 To get a full explainer of how our eyes work, check out the video below.